-From your first day on campus, you can take advantage of the career planning and graduate school resources available through the Career Development Center.
-Make an appointment with your Career Counselor on the Career Center Online page to explore your career goals, aspirations, and academic interests, and put together a personalized plan to get you on the path to success.
+From your first day on campus, you can take advantage of the career planning and graduate school resources available through the Kevin S. and Sandra E. Delbridge Career Center.
+Make an appointment with your Career Advisor on the Handshake page to explore your career goals, aspirations, and academic interests, and put together a personalized plan to get you on the path to success.

 Career Assessment Tools